HOW WILL AN ACTUARIAL SCIENCES DEGREE PREPARE ME FOR THE FUTURE?

 By senior year, students will be prepared to take the first three tests in a series of professional actuarial exams and can take courses for at least two more actuarial exams.
 The major also ensures that students can receive credit in the three areas covered by Validation by Educational Experience (economics, accounting and finance, and mathematical statistics), which is part of the professional certification process for actuaries.

-Combining coursework from both the College of Arts & Sciences and the Haub School of Business, the curriculum is designed to ensure you will be fully equipped to succeed as an actuary.
-As an actuarial science major, you will also have the opportunity to participate in the shadow program, which allows you to follow a working actuary for a day to gain first-hand experience in the challenges of the field.
-Paid internships at major insurance companies and consulting firms are available to students who qualify.
+Internship and shadowing opportunities are available for qualified Saint Joseph's University students to learn more about working in this industry and gain real-world experience.
+These opportunities are facilitated by an industry advisory board composed of chief actuaries and senior executives of regional and national insurers, consulting firms and industry rating organizations.
+As an actuarial science major, you will have the opportunity to participate in the shadow program, which allows you to follow a working actuary for a day to gain firsthand experience in the field.
+Paid internships at major insurance companies and consulting firms are also available to students who qualify.

 Another strong component of the program is the student-run actuarial science club, which sponsors colloquia and presentations by prominent actuarial executives in the region.
 It provides peer mentoring and networking opportunities as well as support in the key areas of exam preparation, resume writing, career fair prep and interview techniques.